Dictionary » Nouns » Devaluation Meaning, Definition, Synonyms and Antonyms

 Meanings of Devaluation

-“Devaluation” commonly refers to the official lowering of the value of a country’s currency in relation to other currencies.
-More broadly, it can also mean a decrease in the perceived worth, status, or significance of something or someone.
+“Devaluation” commonly refers to the official lowering of the value of a country’s currency relative to other currencies.
+More broadly, it can also mean a decline in the perceived worth, status, or significance of something or someone.

 Definition